Its-a-me-Ashwin/DBaaS/README.md

 # Project

 ## TO DO
-* Deploy the DBAAS on container
+* Deploy on AWS
-* Start the next steps
+* Test the APIs
+* Change scale factor while deploying

 ## Testing

-* Microservices work fine
+* All original APIs work well on localhost
-* DBAAS works well
+* Scale up and Scale down feature works
-* Comuniation between the containers is working fine